relloyd/halfpipe/README.md

 1. Add an Oracle connection
 1. Add a Snowflake connection
-1. Add a S3 connection to `ri-lake`
+1. Add a S3 connection
 1. Create a Snowflake stage compatible with Halfpipe

 ```bash